Encharted Cook

 Process Photo 2b - Bread is made into bread crumbs with a small food processor.

-Tear the bread into pieces and put it into a small food processor.
-Pulse until the bread becomes fine bread crumbs.
-Set aside for later.
+Tear the bread into pieces and pulse in a small food processor until fine crumbs form.
+Set aside.

 If you do not have a food processor, you can tear the bread into small bits with your fingers and rub the bread between your hands to make the crumbs.